sjentsch/lsjDocs/Ch07/Ch07_Probability_5.rst

 about the normal distribution itself.
-As was the case with the binomial distribution, I have included the formula for the normal distribution in this book, because I think it is important enough that everyone who learns statistics should at least look at it, but since thit is an introductory text I do not want to focus on it, so I have tucked it away in :numref:`tab-distformulas`.
+As was the case with the binomial distribution, I have included the formula for the normal distribution in this book, because I think it is important enough that everyone who learns statistics should at least look at it, but since this is an introductory text I do not want to focus on it, so I have tucked it away in :numref:`tab-distformulas`.